14sudharsan/omdb/README.md

 ./setup-omdbapi.sh

-Step 3
-It will download docker image from docker hub and it will prompt for
+It will automatically download docker image from docker hub and it will prompt for

 Enter the MovieName : Shooter       ## For example Enter movie name

 Expected Output

-Shooter Movie Rotten Tomatoes Value is 47
+# Shooter Movie Rotten Tomatoes Value is 47